Kandi Burruss Stealing Business Ideas? Here’s What The ‘RHOA’ Star Has To Say

 “Not really.
 She just wanted to do the snake move of having her friend represent him so that she can pretend she doesn’t have anything to do with it.
 Watching that whole meeting was a mess to me,” Kandi Burruss explains in her Bravo blog about Phaedra’s betrayal, saying that she isn’t really affected by her former friend trying to play dirty and help with a lawsuit against her.

 “Johnnie did not give me the idea to do the Old Lady Gang restaurant.
 Todd had tried to buy a restaurant facility on two separate occasions years ago, but I told him to wait because I didn’t think it was the right time.
 The theme of our restaurant is based around my mom and aunts.
 Not sure how Johnnie is saying we took this from him?
 He also said that we took the theme for our play from him.
 That is false.
-My play A Mother’s Love is about my life that you saw on the show a few seasons ago when my mom and Todd weren’t getting along.
+My play A Mother’s Love is about my life that you saw on the show a few seasons ago when my mom and Todd weren’t getting along.”

 Just finished working with ms @cynthiabailey10!
 No drama CB! ????